Vitamin K2 and Calcium Metabolism

 Vitamin K2 may have some relevance during pregnancy because it helps ensure that calcium is directed to the bones and teeth, contributing to developing a healthy skeletal system for the growing fetus.

-However, the emphasis during pregnancy is typically placed on other essential nutrients like folic acid, iron, calcium, and vitamin D.
+However, other essential nutrients like folic acid, iron, calcium, and vitamin D are typically prioritized during pregnancy.

 Pregnant individuals should focus on a well-balanced diet and prenatal supplements recommended by their healthcare providers to ensure they receive all the nutrients for a healthy pregnancy.